 3. Use appropriate luggage

 But you don’t need much space to carry your business trip essentials on a quick corporate excursion.
 Ditch the bulky check-in luggage for a nimble carry-on suitcase or an elegant weekend bag.
 You’ll save valuable time at the carousel and find it easier to get around town.
+And don't forget to weigh luggage before arriving at the airport.

 4. Download documents & apps